garrandall/popular-music-data/tracks/helluva-night-ludacris.md

 ---
 I feel fantastic!
 I wanna fuck something!
-(It's about to be a hell of a night) x3
+(It's about to be a hell of a night)

-Luda!
 Rollin' down the highway
 Nothin' for me to do but smoke up if it's a Friday Break it down, spread it out, nigga, roll up!